Identifying our NZ species and understanding their habitats is critical to conserve our butterflies.

-Robert Hoare, who is undertaking the review, has provided his first report here: November 2024.
+Robert Hoare, the researcher leading this important work, has shared his first report.
+You can check it out here: November 2024.

-Tumblewood Tees have designed a beautiful T-shirt and sales of the adult size will boost our funds - check it out on their website.
+- Purchase a T-shirt: Tumblewood Tees has designed a stunning butterfly-themed shirt, and sales of the adult sizes will contribute directly to our fundraising efforts.
+Check it out on their website!

 More information: